 Diuretics such as hydrochlorothiazide (HCTZ) are some of the least expensive and most commonly prescribed drugs for high blood pressure.
 They work by increasing the excretion of sodium and fluid by the kidneys, reducing the total amount of fluid in the body, and lowering the concentration of sodium and calcium in the walls of the arteries, which causes them to relax.

 The new study looked at 35,865 veterans with hypertension.
 The participants were predominantly men whose average age was 74.
-Of those prescribed a thiazide diuretic for hypertension, 98% of the initial prescriptions were for hydrochlorothiazide.
+Of those prescribed a thiazide diuretic for hypertension, 98 percent of the initial prescriptions were for hydrochlorothiazide.

-Thiazide users had a 14% risk of developing an adverse event, compared with 6% for those not prescribed a thiazide diuretic.
+Thiazide users had a 14 percent risk of developing an adverse event, compared with 6 percent for those not prescribed a thiazide diuretic.

 Likewise, thiazide users had a significantly greater risk for every single adverse event the researchers were tracking:

 - risk of kidney injury or failure

 - hospitalizations or ER visits with low sodium, low potassium, electrolyte imbalance, and acute kidney injury.